rafed/devra/content/posts/LINUX/ssh tips to remember/index.md

 image: ssh.png
 ---

-SSH, short for Secure Shell, is a protocol and a tool for secure network communications.
-It is widely used for connecting to remote servers for executing commands and transferring files between computers.
+SSH stands for Secure Shell.
+It is both a network protocol and a network tool for secure network communications.
+It can be used for connecting to remote servers for executing commands and transferring files between computers.

-In this post I'll share tips on how I use SSH for various tasks in my day to day work and how it helps me to get jobs done in remote servers.
+In this post, I'll share tips on how I use SSH for various tasks in my day to day work and how it helps me to get the job done on remote servers.

 ## Basic SSH